 You need a pen and paper.
 It is good to write this by hand.
 It will also be useful for you to keep this for later when you are having a bad day.
 The following should help you to sort out the confusion in your mind, and to separate what is in your heart, from the Sociopaths behaviour.

 If you would like to follow this exercise, you are going to use BOTH your heart and your head.
-What you are going to do, is to divide those feelings.
+The intention, is to divide those conflicting feelings.
 This will help you to separate truth from fiction.

 Feelings in your heart – List One